kopeckyf/taupy/documentation/source/analysis/polarisation.rst

 Polarisation
 ============

-Polarisation has many meanings.
-Identifying a populations as polarised depends, to some degree, on the measure of polarisation.
-Bramson et al. ([Bramson2016]_) review some of these measures, and :py:mod:`taupy` implements many of these measures in a definition that is adapted to the belief systems its agents have.
+Identifying a population as polarised depends on a measure of polarisation as there are many different notions of “polarisation” ([Bramson2016]_).
+:py:mod:`taupy` implements many of the measures identified by Bramson et al., but in a definition that is adapted to the belief systems in the theory of dialectical structures.

 Measures without clustering
 ---------------------------